Former President Pranab Mukherjee's son Abhijit joins TMC | Politics

 He was welcomed into the party by TMC leader in Lok Sabha, Sudip Bandopadhyay, amid shouts of 'Mamata Banerjee Zindabad!' ''Didi succeeded in halting the BJP juggernaut in West Bengal.
 She is the most credible secular leader in the country who can fight and defeat the communal BJP.
 I have left one Congress to join another.
 We are sure of resisting the saffron camp across India in the future,'' Mukherjee said.

-The newly inducted leader said that while he was in touch with Mamata Banerjee and her nephew Abhishek Banerjee before the assembly elections, had he joined the TMC before the polls, it would have been construed that he switched allegiance for some post.
+The newly inducted leader, who was the state Congress campaign committee head during the last assembly polls, said that while he was in touch with Mamata Banerjee and her nephew Abhishek Banerjee before the assembly elections, had he joined the TMC before the polls, it would have been construed that he switched allegiance for some post.

 ''I don't hanker for any post.
 I am a grassroots worker.
 I did not have any post in the Congress but only had its primary membership, which is lapsable every three years.